 There are no roads on Eilean Shona.
-Cottage guests leave their cars in a safe parking area on the mainland near the ruin of Castle Tioram.
-You will be greeted by the ferryman at Dorlin Pier, the boat journey across Loch Moidart to the Eilean Shona pontoon takes 15 minutes.
-Here your luggage is put on the quad trailer and you are escorted by foot to your cottage.
+Cottage guests leave their cars in a safe parking area just behind our pier on the mainland near the ruin of Castle Tioram.
+You will be greeted by the team at Dorlin Pier and the boat journey across Loch Moidart to the Eilean Shona pontoon takes 15 minutes.
+There your luggage is put on the quad trailer and you are given directions to walk to your cottage.

 For the rest of the week you are left in peace.
-Over and above your transfers on and off the island we offer a free ferry on Wednesdays leaving at 9am returning at 5pm.
-Other than going off island and the odd encounter on a walk you will meet very few other people during your stay.
+Beyond your transfers on and off the island, we offer a free crossing to the mainland on Wednesdays leaving at 9am returning at 5pm.
+Other than going off island and the odd encounter on a walk, you will meet very few other people during your stay.

-The former village hall is Eilean Shona’s social hub — with its wi-fi, table tennis, wildlife reference books and board games.
-There is also an artists' studio available for artists who want to hire an additional space.
+The Village Hall is Eilean Shona’s social hub — with its weekly pub night, Wi-Fi, table tennis, wildlife reference books and board games.
+Tuesday evening is pub night.
+From 6-8pm, all are welcome to join us in the Village Hall for a beer or a cocktail in front of a roaring fire.
+There is also an artists' studio available for creative folk who want to hire an additional space.